jenndy/jenndy/README.md

 ### Hi there 👋

-I’m interested in machine learning 📉, social good ⚖️, art 🎨 and all the spaces in-between.
+I’m interested in machine learning 📉, social good ⚖️, art 🎨 and all the spaces in-between ✨

 I love learning new things, send me a message if you want to chat or work together!